 Field-hunting tip

-Look in manganese oxide ore deposits country — that is the host setting where akhtenskite typically forms.
+Look in manganese oxide ore deposits country, the host setting where akhtenskite typically forms.
 If you start seeing pyrolusite, goethite, hematite in float, you are in the right ground.
 Field specimens usually show a massive, aggregates of thin hexagonal plates habit, so train your eye for that shape before scanning the outcrop.